 The Ultimate Guide to Hiring a Freelance Business Consultant

-Subscribe to "Sabrina Whittaker's Thought Museum" BEFORE the countdown runs out to receive emails with business best practices, be notified of upcoming events, and gain access to exclusive case studies and workbooks, so you can start your journey to $100k - or whatever other goals you're looking to achieve.
+Book Business Consulting BEFORE the countdown runs out to receive access to an exclusive client portal; filled with resources, receive emails with business best practices, be notified of upcoming events, and gain access to exclusive case studies and workbooks, so you can start your journey to $100k - or whatever other goals you're looking to achieve.

 In this article, we’ll provide an all-encompassing review of how to hire a freelance consultant for your business; this includes explaining why WHO you hire matters, HOW to choose the right consultant, and four suggestions for anyone new to hiring freelance consultants.
 This article exists for you if you are a Black woman or someone who sees their humanity and relates to their needs.